Our Therapists

 Leah Markowitz

-Meryl Schor, M.S.Ed., LPC
+Meryl Begle, M.S.Ed., LPC

 Meryl strives to incorporate her authenticity and individual first approach to each client interaction in order to meet them where they are.
 Her goal is to make every client feel special with her warm personality and emphasizes kindness, self-empowerment, and human connection.
 She has two years of experience in private practice.
 Meryl is a certified life coach which gives her a unique approach in addition to her background in cognitive-behavioral therapy and person-centered therapy.